eniolakunle/ExercisesInGo_lang/ch5/README.md

 Write a function called prefixer that has an input parameter of type string and returns a function that has an input parameter of type string and returns a string.
 The returned function should prefix its input with the string passed into prefixer.
-Use the following main function to test prefixer
+Use the following main function to test prefixer.